 It’s also important to note that some people have a severe reaction to hydrocortisone.
 If you have trouble breathing or swallowing, or notice a skin rash after you use it, call 911 or your doctor.

-Your doctor might also prescribe other topical medicines to treat eczema flares, such as crisaborole (Eucrisa), dupilumab (Dupixent), pimecrolimus (Elidel), or tacrolimus (Protopic).
+Your doctor might also prescribe other topical medicines to treat eczema flares, such as crisaborole (Eucrisa), pimecrolimus (Elidel), or tacrolimus (Protopic).
+Dupilumab (Dupixent), is an option that is an injection

 Acupuncture: This ancient Eastern practice is based on the belief that paths of energy flow through the body.
 When they become blocked, your health takes a hit.
 By gently inserting thin needles just under the surface of your skin, energy is “unstuck” and your health may improve.